Over 12.5 million

-Treating a patient every two minutes.
+Treating a patient every minute.
 Since 1994.

 EMERGENCY promotes a culture of peace, solidarity and respect for human rights.